What Is the Medication Half-Life Calculator?

 Amoxicillin1–1.5 hours5–7.5 hours250–500 mg

-A medication's half-life is the time it takes for the amount of drug in your body to decrease by half.
-This follows an exponential decay pattern.
+A medication's half-life is the time it takes for the amount of drug in your body to fall by half.
+Because each half-life removes half of whatever is left — not a fixed amount — the amount remaining follows an exponential decay curve rather than a straight line.

 The basic rule: